Susan Strange: Career

+Scholarship on global politics and economics

 Strange was an influential thinker on global affairs.
 She played a central role in developing international political economy (IPE) as a field of study, and is a key figure in political economy approaches to security studies.
 Her 1970 article, "International Economics and International Relations: A Case of Mutual Neglect", laid out her arguments for the need of a discipline of IPE.

 She argued that power was central to international political economy.
-She claimed that in general, "economists simply do not understand how the global economy works" due to a poor understanding of power and an over-reliance on abstract economic models.
-However, she noted that political scientists also have a woeful understanding of international economics due to their emphasis on institutions and power.
+She claimed that in general, "economists simply do not understand how the global political economy works" due to a poor understanding of power and an over-reliance on abstract economic models.
+However, she noted that political scientists also have a woeful understanding of how the world works due to their emphasis on institutions and power.
 Thus she became one of the earliest campaigners advocating the necessity of studying both politics and economics for international relations scholars.
 She influenced scholars such as Robert Gilpin.
 She was a critic of regime theory, arguing that the scholarship on regimes was too state-centric and carried a hidden bias in favor of maintaining U.S. hegemony.

 In the 1980s, she disagreed with claims by other International Studies scholars that U.S. hegemony was on the decline.
 Strange was skeptical of static indicators of power, arguing that it was structural power that mattered.
 In particular, interactions between states and markets mattered.
 She pointed to the superiority of the American technology sector, dominance in services, and the position of the U.S. dollar as the top international currency as real indicators of lasting power.